akchonya/aiogram-3-faq/docs/common_questions.md

 ## Can my bot use premium emojis?

-Yes, but it [requires buying a custom Fragment username](https://fragment.com/my/assets) for 1000 TON ($5.6k at the time of the acticle's last update).
+Yes, but it [requires buying a custom Fragment username](https://fragment.com/my/assets) for 1000 TON ($5.6k at the time of the acticle's last updateo).

 ![fragment](images/fragment.webp)